fsoubelet/toychain/README.md

 }
 ```

-### The Node Implementation
+## The Node Implementation

 The blockchain functionality is provided by a single class, `BlockChain`, in the `toychain.blockchain` module.
 An instance of the `BlockChain` class is used to run a node.
-Each node stores the full blockchain and the current transactions (not yet written in the chain), and can:
+Each node stores a full blockchain, the current transactions (not yet written in the chain), and the list of other nodes in the network.
+It can:
 - Add a transaction to the list of current transactions,
 - Add a new (validated) block to the chain,
 - Run the proof of work algorithm (here simple, for the sake of computation time),